-Now that you have a professional ERP development team, you will need to select a software development methodology that your project team will follow to deliver your ERP software successfully within time and budget constraints.
+Now that you have a professional ERP development team, you need to select a software development methodology that your project team can follow to deliver your ERP software successfully within time and budget constraints.

 You can read more about software project management frameworks in our article.

 You would provide the necessary software development resources to your development team.
 These include development tools, storage services, application servers, content management systems, etc.

 Cloud-based development infrastructure is popular today in the software industry due to the multiple benefits cloud computing offers its users.
 Some include increased agility in the development process, easy scalability of resources, high performance, centralized data security, cost savings, etc.

 For example, Amazon Web Services, one of the leading cloud service providers with a 33% share in the cloud provider market, offers numerous cloud products under multiple categories to accelerate software application development and maintenance.
 Some AWS cloud services that you can utilize for your ERP application include the following: